-The passenger compartment air filter removes most of the pollen and dust from the air that enters the vehicle.
+The passenger compartment air filter reduces dust, pollen, and other airborne irritants from outside air that is pulled into the vehicle.
 The filter will need to be replaced periodically.
-See Maintenance Schedule on page 11-3.
+See Maintenance Schedule on page 11-2.

 Using the climate control system without an air filter installed is not recommended.
 Water or other debris could enter the system and result in leaks or noises.
 Always install a new filter when removing the old filter.